BeastlyOrca/BeastlyOrca/README.md

 ### 💬 Fun Fact

-> I love creating immersive experiences that teach or entertain — from simulating optics in VR to dodging spheres in WebGL.
+> I love creating immersive experiences that teach or entertain — from simulating optics in VR to dodging cubes in WebGL.